-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-We have analysed the performance of our disadvantaged pupils during the academic year 2021/22 using key stage 1 and 2 performance data, phonics check and our own, internal assessments.
+We have analysed the performance of our disadvantaged pupils during the academic year 2022/23 using key stage 1 and 2 performance data, phonics check and our own, internal assessments.

-The DfE has shared our 2022 performance data.
+The DfE has shared our 2023 performance data.
 This data has been a key tool in assisting our analysis of the impact of the COVID-19 pandemic on our pupils.
 We compared our disadvantaged and non-disadvantaged outcomes with national and regional data.

-Data from tests and assessments suggests that performance, progress and attainment of our disadvantaged pupils was below our expectations.
-This was particularly the case in maths and those children identified as potential GDS.
+Data from tests and assessments suggests that performance, progress and attainment of our disadvantaged pupils was varied with some children making better than expected progress.
+This was particularly the case in KS2.
 The primary reason for this continues to be the impact of COVID-19, although we also identified that some of our pupils found test conditions challenging.
+However, we were able to use access arrangements to support their needs.